yagpdb-cc/yagpdb-cc/website/docs/suggestion/overview.md

 For now, we will just add the system to your server and elaborate later on the various configuration variables as well as commands and subcommands.

-Copy the entire script from [suggestion](suggestion) and add it as a new custom command.
+Copy the entire script from [the main cc](main-cc) and add it as a new custom command.
 Set the trigger type to RegEx and paste the following as the trigger:

 ##### Suggestion System Trigger